ruithumbup/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that it trains for less epochs.
+To combat the overfitting, I first normalized the input images.
+I then added three max pooling layers.
+I also modified the model so that it trains for less epochs.
 I also noticed that the MSE are both high for training set and validation set.
 So I tried to keep adding more convolution layers.
+After this, I removed dropout layer as the network is already so deep and the training data cannot produce over-fitting to my observation.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 Mostly when lines on either side are intermittent.
 In these cases, I tried to collect more data of driving aroung these areas and also recovering from these areas